MicrosoftDocs/dynamics-365-fraud-protection/content/long-term-report.md

 - **Transaction volume** – Shows the total count or number of transactions that were sent for assessment.

-- **Manual review rate** – Shows the percentage or purchases that was sent by rules for manual review, out of the total volume of purchases.
+- **Manual review rate** – Shows the percentage of purchases that was sent by rules for manual review, out of the total volume of purchases.

 - **Rule rejected rate** – Shows the percentage of purchases that was rejected by rules, out of the total volume of purchases.